gruns/undent/README.md

 `undent()` dedents, formats, and returns a nice, human-readable string, regardless of how the multiline string in the Python source is indented, formatted, or broken across multiple lines.
-(Like to adhere to PEP8)
+(Like to adhere to PEP 8)

 ```
 Hi Billy!